lbdelilla/react-app-mono-repo/README.md

 # React App mono repo Boilerplate

-A simple boilerplate for creating web app´s using Vite, React Js, Javascript, Redux Toolkit and TailwindCss in the Front and Flask, SqlAlchemy and Python in the Back.
+A simple boilerplate for creating web app´s using Vite, React Js, Javascript, Redux Toolkit and TailwindCss in the Front and Flask, SqlAlchemy, Python and Planet Scale in the Back.

 ## Authors